The Wandering Scholar

 The Wandering Scholar, Op.
 50 is a chamber opera in one act by the English composer Gustav Holst, composed 1929–30.
 The libretto, by Clifford Bax, is based on the book The Wandering Scholars by Helen Waddell.

-The opera received its premiere at the David Lewis Theatre, Liverpool on 31 January 1934, but Holst did not hear the live performance because he was too ill to attend.
+The opera received its premiere at the David Lewis Theatre, Liverpool, on 31 January 1934, but Holst did not hear the live performance because he was too ill to attend.
 The manuscript contains notes in Holst's own hand such as "More harmony" and "Tempo?", which indicated that Holst had thoughts of revising the work.
-However, Holst did not revise the manuscript before his death in May 1934.
+However, Holst died in May 1934 and did not revise the manuscript.

-Benjamin Britten prepared a chamber-orchestra version of the score for performance, and this version was given at the Cheltenham Music Festival in 1951.
+Benjamin Britten prepared a version for chamber orchestra, and this version was given at the Cheltenham Music Festival in 1951.
 In 1968, Britten and Imogen Holst edited the opera for publication.